 Throughout the program, you gain extensive clinical experience.
 In addition to working at the UFV dental clinic, the curriculum includes two practica with local dentistry practices, which provide you with full-time experience in a dental office.

-Lab coats, gloves, masks, and safety glasses are required during all clinic sessions.
+Scrub uniforms, lab coats, gloves, masks, and safety glasses are required during all clinic sessions.
 You are preparing to work in a professional office: therefore neatness and good grooming are essential at all times.

 BC Secondary school graduation or equivalent, and a minimum C grade in the following two courses: English 12* or ENGL 099 or ENGL 091, and Biology 12 (or UFV BIO 093)